ishiel/QM-Wallboard/README.md

 The QueueMetrics wallboard is functional but it also looks ugly and can be quite hard to read.
 This is my effort to make things a little better.

+Note: This code is only known to work with version 13.04.2.

 Here's the built-in wallboard in QueueMetrics:

 ![My image](http://ishiel.github.io/QM-Wallboard/images/queuemetrics.png)